skip-to-content-text

 • Bone pain.

-• Dull pain in the pelvic area.
+• Dull aching sensation in the pelvic area.

 • Painful ejaculations.